Courage is the most important characteristic for success, achievement, and happiness – Especially when looking for a job.

 Those who consciously or subconsciously avoid the study and mastery of courage are doomed to fail or, at best, settle for less.
 Fear is the greatest nemesis to success because it is debilitating and incapacitating.
 That said, courage is the antidote to fear.
 Courage, according to Mark Twain, is, “Resistance to fear, mastery over fear, but not an absence of fear.”
 That is what success and happiness require – courage in the face of, not the absence of fear.
 And that’s what facilitates a successful business, a thriving profession, and a successful and rewarding job campaign.

 Check out MY favorite practice I call Supercharge Your Job Campaign.
 Even if you are not currently looking for a job I KNOW this simple practice will help you develop your courage and resilience in less than 10 minutes a day.
-It is my gift to you… simply provide your email arrow1_31address in the box at the top right hand corner of this page (desktop) or at the bottom of the article (mobile).
+It is my gift to you… simply provide your email address in the box at the top right hand corner of this page (desktop) or at the bottom of the article (mobile).

 The 2 Greatest Pains in Life